Lucija Šerbedžija

-Lucija Šerbedžija (born 8 June 1973) is a Croatian theatre and film actress and model, a daughter of actor, Rade, and a sister of film director, Danilo Šerbedžija.
-She is probably best known in the English-speaking world for her role in The Saint as a Russian prostitute, in which her father also starred.
+Lucija Šerbedžija (born 8 June 1973) is a Croatian actress and model.
+She is probably best known in the English-speaking world for her role in The Saint as a Russian prostitute, in which her father, Rade Šerbedžija, also starred.

 She is a winner of two Golden Arena awards for Best Actress; in 1999 (Madonna) and 2001 (for Slow Surrender).